-Don't forget about software!
+Don't forget about software

-- Developing control software is necessary task that you don't get much credit for...
+- Developing control software is major task...

 - User interface

 - Hardware control

 - Save images with metadata

 - Live view for alignment

 - ... but it's already been done for you!

-- Spend your time on science, not on software
+- Spend time working on science, not developing microscope control software!